makersacademy/news-summary-challenge/README.md

 - Hosted on Heroku
 - Frontend page makes calls to this server at 2 specific routes (articles and summary)
 - Server handles requests to Guardian API and Aylien API as well as the authentication
-- Uses CORS policy to only allow access to the get request from one source
+- Uses CORS policy to only allow access to the get request of the server if it is coming the app itself

-> The API is hosted on an external server
-> Only need a static web server.
-That's why this type of architecture is called "serverless".

 ## Testing

-Built own framework to test js objects.
+Built own framework to test JS objects.
-It uses describe, it, expect to build the tests
+It uses describe, it, expect to build the tests.

 It has available the following matchers: